vladcudoidem/injectable/README.md

 ## UI test that verifies test tags

 This is a Compose UI test that runs on an emulator.
 It starts the `MainActivity` and parses the displayed UI nodes to check for test tags.
-A composable's need for a test tag is marked by the `@RequireTestTag` annotation.
+A composable's need for a test tag is marked by the `@NeedsTestTag` annotation.
 The test fails if it detects an element that needs a test tag but did not receive one.

 ```kotlin